 Converged solutions are taking hold, but they are not for everyone and, as was the case here, shared storage has a lot of fight left in it.
 What really hurt converged storage in this situation was the lower priority that price had in this data center.
 If price had been more important and they had been a little bit more willing to take a risk on new technology, the outcome may have been different.
 As we often say, every data center is different, that is why we present all the options and let you make the decision that makes the most sense for your data center.

-Register for our upcoming webinar "Is Convergence right for you? - 4 questions to ask" to learn more
+Register for our on demand webinar "Is Convergence right for you? - 4 questions to ask" to learn more

 ….Want a Storage Switzerland Analyst to Visit?
 Fill out the below form ad we will be in touch….